 Perhaps uncoincidentally, its usage peaked in April with 28 million.
 That’s when lockdowns were imposed and internet users turned to social media for their dose of, well, social.

-In fact, nearly nine in ten (88.1 percent) social media users in the US reported spending at least half an hour more on social media every day during the coronavirus pandemic.
+In fact, nearly nine in ten (88.1%) social media users in the US reported spending at least half an hour more on social media every day during the coronavirus pandemic.

-With the pandemic and resulting lockdowns expected to continue into 2021, it’s more than likely that memes will continue to trend on social media.
+It’s more than likely that memes will continue to trend on social media in 2023.
 As a business owner, this is certainly something to consider including in your social media strategy—if you haven’t already done so.

 2. Start Profiting From Your Social Media Videos

-Already a hit before the pandemic, videos have become even more popular during the lockdown.
+Already a hit before the pandemic, videos have become even more popular during and after the lockdown.
 In response, many platforms are now offering more video features for businesses.

 If you think this is just a fleeting trend, think again.
 Chinese ecommerce giant Alibaba says it plans to recruit and train video influencers to sell more through AliExpress, a sign that live video shopping is here for the long run.

-Sure, Facebook still reigns as the social media king.
+Boasting close to 3 billion users, Facebook still reigns as the social media king.
 When done well, Facebook ads can be a lucrative marketing channel.
-But the latest social media trends show there are emerging – albeit smaller – platforms that are worth paying extra attention to.
+But the latest social media trends show there are a number of smaller platforms that are worth paying extra attention to.

-Another niche platform that’s growing in popularity is Reddit.
-Though it has been around for 15 years, with the likes of Facebook and Instagram around, it’s seldom seen as an important marketing channel.
+Twitch is another niche platform that’s growing in popularity.
+Though it has been around for over a decade, with the likes of Facebook and Instagram around, it’s seldom seen as an important marketing channel.
 But here’s where the latest social media trends prove otherwise.
+Numbers show that usage of Twitch has increased by 29% in 2023.

 4. Social Media Stories Are Not Going Anywhere